Preprocess Reference Expression data for Web App

 Note: The relative expression is higher and the mapping efficiency is lower in the TAP-seq example because of significantly smaller target gene panel compared to Perturb-seq.

-For each gene, the function fits a negative binomial (NB) model to characterize the distribution of gene expression levels across cells:
+For each gene, the function fits a negative binomial (NB) model to characterize the distribution of gene expression levels across cells.
+The model estimates two parameters for each gene:

 -